Threat Intel provides threat intelligence management. TIM concepts include fetch indicators, configure indicators, and export indicators.

-These are the key concepts associated with threat intel management in Cortex XSOAR.
+These are the following key concepts associated with threat intel management in Cortex XSOAR.

 Cortex XSOAR includes integrations that fetch indicators from either a vendor-specific source, such as TAXII, or from a generic source, such as a CSV or JSON file.